 We were all in tears by the end of the video.
 How do you do that in only four minutes?”

 We come from documentary film backgrounds, where success and failure rest on the ability to tell a compelling story.
-Our track record speaks for itself—film festival awards, audience choice awards, and distribution on Netflix, Amazon, and iTunes.
+Our track record speaks for itself—Emmy Award, film festival awards, audience choice awards, and distribution on Netflix, DirecTV, Amazon, and iTunes.
 You don’t earn those kinds of honors unless viewers are highly engaged with your stories.

 Still, it’s one thing to have 30-90 minutes to tell a story.
-The typical corporate or nonprofit video, however, is only a few minutes, which is a short amount of time to work with for moving viewers.
+The typical commercial, corporate, or nonprofit video, however, ranges between 30 seconds and five minutes, which is a short amount of time to work with for moving viewers.
 But it’s a challenge we embrace and excel at.

 Today, it’s common among video production companies to rely on a $2000-$4000 still camera (DSLR) built primarily for stills.
 This is because they are cheap compared to professional video cameras and require less training to be able to operate proficiently.
 But creating video with DSLRs requires several compromises and risks.
 Because of their small size, DSLRS rely on heavy compression of the video signal, which leads to a lower quality picture.